aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/settableglobalizationsettings/_index.md

 ```

 Gets the name of "Grand Total" label in the PivotTable.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use PivotGlobalizationSettings.GetColumnLabelsOfPivotTable() method.
 This property will be removed 12 months later since December 2022.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 java.lang.String - The name of "Grand Total" label